Being on Trend!

 There are always fads to distract us and then there are those things in life which start off as outliers and soon become the new driving force.

-One of the most pleasing things about the wine scene right now is it’s dynamism, diversity and ability to embrace the changing environment.
+One of the most pleasing things about the wine scene right now in Australia is it’s dynamism, diversity and ability to embrace the changing environment.

 So what are some of the serious trends right now.